salman-farooq-sh/pov-display/README.md

 ## Introduction

 This is a cylindrical [POV Display](https://en.wikipedia.org/wiki/Persistence_of_vision#LED_POV_displays).
 The cylinder is 18 pixels (LEDs) high.
-The circumference of the cyclinder can be divided up into as many virtual pixels as needed programmaticaly.
+The circumference of the cyclinder can be divided up into as many virtual columns as needed programmaticaly.
 The default value has been set to 240 pixels.
 Thus the default effective resolution of this display is 240 pixels wide by 18 pixels high.
-Because the display is cylindrical, the entirety of it is never visible to an observer, so for the demonstrations that follow, only a quarter of the display has been used.
-Thus the viewing area has reduced to 60 pixels by 18 pixels.
+Because the display is cylindrical, the entirety of it is never visible to an observer, so for the demonstrations that follow, only a quarter of the display has been used, thus the viewing area has reduced to 60 pixels by 18 pixels.

 This is an MVP and it merely shows some of the capabilities of the assembled hardware.
 See [Future Plans](#future-plans).